 Once you receive a freight claim, it’s time to go into action with the claims process.
 Ignoring it won’t make it go away.
 In fact, ignoring it is the same thing as admitting fault and that can be bad news for your future in trucking.
 At this point you have 120 days to pay the freight insurance claim in full, compromise with the consignee, or refute the claim.
 Contact your insurance agent to let them know what is going on.
 You also want to verify that your policy covers the charges, in case things don’t go your way.

-Go over your Freight Broker/Carrier Agreement as well.
+Look closely at your freight bill and go over your Freight Broker/Carrier Agreement as well.
 Sometimes there is a clause stating that the Freight Broker has the right to offset claims on your open receivables.
 This means if you are hit with a $10,000 claim and you have $30,000 in open invoices with the Broker, the Broker will keep $10,000 out of your invoices to pay the claim.
 Reviewing your Freight Broker Agreement gives you a better understanding of what your debtors will do if you need to pay part, or all, of the claim.

 Pay attention to the claim’s date.
-Normally, the consignee need to submit claims up to 9 months after receiving the damaged freight.
+Normally, the consignee needs to submit claims up to 9 months after receiving the damaged freight.
 If they submit the claim later than that, you may have some legal wiggle room.

 Our team of trucking experts know a lot about this and more.
 Give them a call today for more details 913.393.6100